-One of my major irritations with the whole calendar and scheduling business is receiving an invitation to a time when I’m already busy.
+One of my (many) major irritations with the whole calendar and scheduling business is receiving an invitation for a time-slot when I’m already busy.
 If said invitation is from an internal person this is utterly unforgiveable as my free / busy time (and appointment subjects) is available for all to see… therefore they have just not bothered and have adopted the “well I’m free at that time” mentality.
 Decline.

 If the invitation comes from an external it’s a different matter – they can’t see my schedule, so they’re taking the shot-in-the-dark approach (which sometimes offers a small slice of serendipity).
 However, we often resort to an e-mail exchange based on the “please send me some dates when you’re free” approach, and then I have to look at my calendar, type some words into an e-mail, and I’m already bored just thinking about it.
 When you want to schedule a meeting in this way and involve four or five people… okay, you get the picture.

 Now here’s the good news.
 The Microsoft Garage has created an add-in for Outlook, named FindTime.
 Systems requirements – the chairperson has to be using Outlook 2013 or 2016 with an Office 365 account, but the meeting invitees don’t need anything other than a valid e-mail address, a web browser and a connection to the interweb.
 The basic premise is that the chairperson suggests some time / date slots, the invitees vote (yes, no and preferred), and then when all (or most) of the votes are in the chairperson schedules for the best time suiting everyone concerned.
 In more detail (click on the images for larger versions)…

 - The chairperson creates an invitation as usual, and adds attendees (internal and external).